 Sometimes when people ask about how long coffee lasts they're talking about brewed coffee.
 Brewed coffee has the shortest “shelf life” of all.
 There are differing opinions about how long brewed coffee lasts, but these are the most common.
 These estimates are for black coffee, the situation changes once you add milk or cream.

 How long does brewed coffee last on the counter?

 - Brewed coffee should be consumed within 12 hours when left on the counter.

 How long does brewed coffee last in the fridge/freezer:

 - Brewed coffee can be stored for 3 to 4 days in the fridge.
-Brewed coffee could last much longer as ice in the freezer but I would want to use it within 2 weeks.
+Brewed coffee could last much longer as ice in the freezer but I would transfer it to a freezer safe Ziploc bag as soon as frozen to protect it from picking up flavors/aromas.
+I would also try to use it within 2 weeks.
 (Coffee ice cubes are perfect for iced coffee).